Office: 1859 East Hall

 Undergraduate thesis, advised by Karl Schwede.
 This has been partially incorporated into the paper on behavior of singularities near the F-pure threshold.

-- In Winter 2019, I'm teaching Math 487: Algebra and Number Theory for Secondary Teachers.
+- In Winter 2019, I taught Math 487: Algebra and Number Theory for Secondary Teachers.

 - In Fall 2018, I taught Math 385: Mathematics for Elementary School Teachers.